Roisin Conaty

-Roisin Conaty (/ˈroːʃiːn ˈkɒnəti/ ROH-sheen-_-KON-ə-tee; born 1979) is an English comedian, actress, and writer.
+Roisin Marcella Conaty (/ˈroːʃiːn ˈkɒnəti/ ROH-sheen-_-KON-ə-tee; Róisín Ó Connachtaigh; born 25 March 1979) is a British and Irish comedian, actress, and writer.
 She won the Best Newcomer Award at the Edinburgh Festival in 2010 for her show Hero, Warrior, Fireman, Liar.
 She played Jo in the Channel 4 sitcom Man Down from 2013 to 2017.
-In early 2014, the pilot of the sitcom GameFace, of which she is the writer, lead actress and executive producer, aired on Channel 4.
+In early 2014, the pilot of the sitcom GameFace, of which she is the creator, writer, lead actress and executive producer, aired on Channel 4.
 The first full series aired in 2017 on both E4 and Hulu in the US.
 The second series aired on Channel 4 and Hulu in July 2019.
 Conaty won the Heat magazine's "Unmissables Comedian of the Year" award in 2019.
 She played Roxy in the first two seasons of the Netflix comedy-drama series After Life.

 Early life

-Conaty was born in the Camden area of London, the daughter of Irish parents.
+Conaty was born in the Camden area of London, to Irish parents, and considers herself an Irish Londoner.
 Her mother was a nurse from Dromcolliher, County Limerick, while her father was an Aer Lingus employee from Virginia, County Cavan.
-She grew up in Camden with her younger sister, Siobhan, and spent summers in Ireland.
+She grew up in Camden with her younger sister, Siobhán, and spent summers in Ireland.
 She studied film at Middlesex University and had several office jobs before starting her comedy career at the age of 24.